ACPS chooses hybrid school return plan

 “We’re getting hundreds vaccinated this week, more (doses will be) available next week,” she said.
 “Hopefully the second dose is there when it’s supposed to be.”

-Board member Deb Frank said she wouldn't support a "large, full-scale" school re-opening plan before March 1 first because the vaccination process just started.
+Board member Deb Frank said she wouldn’t support a “large, full-scale” school reopening plan before March 1 because the vaccination process just started.

 Additionally, Hogan’s “negative attack-mode comments against the teachers was just uncalled for,” Frank said.